‘TRANQUILITY AND OTHER ILLUSIONS’

 Paul Bailey also happens to be gay according to the previous episode.
 Incidentally, I have met Philip Olivier and Trevor Cooper in real-life at conventions.
 So I’ve met two ‘Star Cops’ actors in real-life. 😀

 It was interesting to hear the relationship between Paul and Colin in the episode.
-Paul does take things literally when Colin’s making a joke or be sarcastic.
-The two do get on with each other though.
+Paul does take things literally when Colin’s making a joke or being sarcastic.
+The two get on well with each other though.

 Paul however does conduct his investigations more seriously compared to Colin.
 This is especially when the two are conducting interviews with the crew at the moon outpost whilst they investigate.

 It was tense when Colin made coarse remarks to the women Priya Basu and Zora Bishop as Armina Hamid.
 This especially concerns their religions with Armina being a Muslin and Priya Basu as a Hindu.

 I did like it when Colin eventually and profusely apologised to Priya and Armina about the remarks he made to them earlier.
 The two women are forgiving of course.
 At least Colin does have compassion.